PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 ```

 From the script, we know that the password for next level stored in the file named
-with $mytarget.
+with $mytarget which is defined above as a md5sum.
 And we need to set $myname to bandit23 to fetch the correct filename.

 ```sh
 myname=bandit23
 echo I am user $myname | md5sum | cut -d ' ' -f 1
 cat /tmp/8ca319486bfbbc3663ea0fbe81326349
 ```

+We define a variable then use it to

 ## 23 - Create a script